 Will & Estate Disputes

-We are also aware that legal costs in any Estate or Will dispute can be substantial and can therefore significantly reduce the entitlement of all persons entitled to benefit from the estate.
-Therefore, our goal is always to fully explore the prospects of resolving any dispute without the need for Court proceedings, and we actively encourage early mediation to assist in this regard.
+We are also aware that legal costs in any dispute can be substantial and can therefore significantly reduce the entitlement of all persons entitled to benefit from the estate.
+Therefore, our goal is always to fully explore the prospects of resolving any context involving someone contesting a will, without the need for Court proceedings, and we actively encourage early mediation to assist in this regard.
 However, if the matter cannot be resolved we will vigorously pursue or protect your interests.

-There are time limits that apply to Estate disputes and Will challenges so if you have any doubt about your rights in relation to a Will or an Estate you should contact us to arrange an appointment so you can receive proper advice on your rights.
+There are time limits that apply to Estate disputes and Will challenges so if you have any doubt about your rights in relation to these situations, you should contact us to arrange an appointment so you can receive proper advice on your rights.
 If you do not act promptly to seek our help you may lose your rights or your inheritance.